msh9/codinginthetrenches.com/content/post/2025-10-15-0-percent-interest-loans/index.md

 <!--more-->

+**--December, 2025 update, a calculator based on this post is now [available here](/apr-apy-comparer), original post is as follows:--**

 At first, taking the 0% interest "buy now, pay later" option AKA "a loan" makes the most sense.
 That said, businesses offering purchase financing are trying to make a profit too and may not always have our best interests at heart.
 We will do a bit of math to learn for ourselves.

 ## Conclusion first